-War is the biggest tragedy.
-The Bible depicts war as a terrible waste of human life, and a waste of the potential that God has endowed man with.
-War destroys both the world in which people live and the lives of those forced into fighting.
+War is the greatest tragedy.
+The Bible portrays war as a terrible waste of human life and a waste of the potential with which God has endowed human beings.
+War destroys both the world in which people live and the lives of those who are forced to fight.

-According to the Bible, exacting vengeance on another person is not the appropriate response to a situation.
-We should instead give God vengeance (Romans 12:19).
+According to the Bible, taking revenge on another person is not the appropriate response to a situation.
+Instead, we should give vengeance to God (Romans 12:19).

-Sadly, many folks prefer their own egotistical objectives above God’s plan.
-Many people give in to their sinful natures and don’t follow the command to love each other as much as God loves us (John 13:34).
+Sadly, many people put their own selfish agendas ahead of God’s plan.
+Many people give in to their sinful natures and don’t follow the command to love one another as God loves us (John 13:34).

-War is tragically caused by sin, wrath, selfishness, and our detachment from God’s love.
+War is tragically caused by sin, anger, selfishness, and our separation from God’s love.

-The greatest vehicle for expressing God’s love is the gift of life.
+The greatest expression of God’s love is the gift of life.
 How can we be considered God’s children if we are willing to murder one another?

-If truth and justice are important to us, we should have trust that God’s unchanging love may transform strangers into friends (Psalm 32:5).
+If we care about truth and justice, we should trust that God’s unchanging love can turn strangers into friends (Psalm 32:5).

-There are over 400 occurrences of the phrase “war” in the Bible, yet it is difficult to choose a few passages to dispute whether war is good or bad.
-On the other hand, to fully understand what the Bible is saying about war, you need to study its whole language and historical context.
+There are over 400 occurrences of the word “war” in the Bible, yet it is difficult to pick a few passages to argue about whether war is good or bad.
+On the other hand, to fully understand what the Bible says about war, one must study its entire language and historical context.

-According to the Bible, sin is a basic trait of humans, and as a consequence, we are always at war with one another.
-So long as there is sin in this world, conflict will persist.
+According to the Bible, sin is a basic human characteristic, and as a result, we are always at war with one another.
+As long as there is sin in this world, there will be conflict.

-Even though there have been wars throughout human history and even before (like the fight between Lucifer and God in heaven; see Revelation 12:7), it is important to remember that war is a result of man’s fallen nature.
+Although there have been wars throughout human history and even before (such as the battle between Lucifer and God in heaven; see Revelation 12:7), it is important to remember that war is a result of man’s fallen nature.

 Rev.12:7-9 – Then war broke out in heaven; Michael and his angels went forth to battle with the dragon, and the dragon and his angels fought.
 But they were defeated, and there was no room found for them in heaven any longer.
 And the huge dragon was cast down and out–that age-old serpent, who is called the Devil and Satan, he who is the seducer (deceiver) of all humanity the world over; he was forced out and down to the earth, and his angels were flung out along with him.

-Because God desires peace for His people, the Bible tells us to seek peace wherever possible and avoid confrontation under all circumstances (Romans 12:18).
+Because God desires peace for His people, the Bible tells us to seek peace wherever possible and to avoid confrontation at all costs (Romans 12:18).

-Even though many people throughout history have praised violence, we should strive to be peacemakers rather than warriors, since God did not come to earth with weapons to fight the Roman Empire.
-Instead, He took on the human form, died on the cross, and rose again to conquer death and provide us everlasting life.
+Although many people throughout history have glorified violence, we should strive to be peacemakers rather than warriors, for God did not come to earth with weapons to fight the Roman Empire.
+Instead, He took human form, died on the cross, and rose again to defeat death and give us eternal life.

 The Bible and Pacifism

-“The Bible does not address the conflict.
-The Bible advocates for peace.
-Jesus espoused pacifism.
-Christians must also be pacifists.”
+“The Bible does not address conflict.
+The Bible advocates peace.
+Jesus advocated pacifism.
+Christians must be pacifists.”

 Regarding the definition,

-This argument employs the “either-or” fallacy, often known as the false dilemma fallacy.
-It assumes there are only two possible outcomes:
+This argument uses the “either/or” fallacy, often known as the false dilemma fallacy.
+It assumes that there are only two possible outcomes:

 - Or we must admit that no one ever justifies war,

-- maybe we assume that going to war is always a sensible option.
+- Maybe we assume that going to war is always a reasonable option.

-However, alternate possibilities do exist.
-If you perceive the Bible to be silent on the subject of war, you may want to re-examine it.
-The Bible has a lot to say about “good” and “evil” conflicts, but it’s not always as clear-cut as we’d like.
+But there are alternative possibilities.
+If you feel that the Bible is silent on the subject of war, you might want to take another look.
+The Bible has a lot to say about “good” and “bad” conflicts, but it’s not always as clear as we’d like.

-In the Old Testament, war is typically portrayed as a necessary evil.
-One of the primary aims of the invasion of Canaan was the annihilation of the wicked tribes that practiced child sacrifice.
+In the Old Testament, war is typically presented as a necessary evil.
+One of the primary goals of the invasion of Canaan was to destroy the evil tribes who practiced child sacrifice.
 The conflict was between right and wrong.

-Regardless of how military or pacifist the Bible’s depictions of battle are, they always reflect God’s purposes and nature.
-When the Bible uses military imagery to mention spiritual things, like in the book of Revelation, it always shows that good wins over evil and that peace follows.
+No matter how military or pacifist the Bible’s depictions of battle are, they always reflect God’s purposes and nature.
+When the Bible uses military imagery to mention spiritual things, as in the book of Revelation, it always shows that good wins over evil and that peace follows.

 The following Bible verses can help us understand the situation better if we keep them in mind.